-Clinical Outcomes, Health Process & Outcome Evaluation, Knowledge Translation & Mobilization, Mobility, Rehabilitation, Spine Related Pathologies, Sport Medicine
+Clinical Outcomes, Exercise, Genetics, Implantable and Wearable Devices, Knowledge Translation & Mobilization, Mobility, Multi-Morbidity, Muscle Disorders, Rehabilitation, Spine Related Pathologies, Sport Medicine

 Dr. Walton is a Physiotherapist and Associate Professor with the School of Physical Therapy at Western University, an Associate Scientist with the Lawson Health Research Institute, and Director of the Pain and Quality of Life Integrative Research Lab.
 His teaching duties are in the Pain elective and Professional Consolidation courses in the Master's of Physical Therapy (MPT) program and he contributes as assistant and sessional lecturer in the Master's of Clinical Science (Manipulative Therapy) program.
 His research interests are focused on assessment and prognosis in acute and chronic pain, especially in pain arising from musculoskeletal trauma such as whiplash, sporting, or work injuries.
 Dave is de facto Chair of two interdisciplinary research groups at Western: the Collaboration for the Integration of Rehabilitation with Consumer Electronic (CIRCLE) and the Solving Traumatic Pain and Disability through Advanced Research Translation (START) groups.
 He has over 60 scientific publications, book chapters, and several national and international presentations and workshops.